Ved-Padmawar/screen-interaction-recorder/README.md

 - **Recording Not Starting**: Ensure you've granted the extension necessary permissions
 - **Missing Screenshots**: Some secure pages may block screenshot functionality
-- **Interaction Not Recorded**: Make sure you're holding the Shift key while clicking
+- **Interaction Not Recorded**: Make sure you're pressing the correct keyboard shortcut (default: Alt+C)
-- **Tooltip Not Appearing**: For fast-navigating pages, tooltips may be added during the edit phase
+- **Tooltip Not Appearing**: Try adjusting your cursor position or checking if the page is using custom event handling
-- **Dot Position in Edit View**: The purple dot position in the edit view may differ slightly from the final output, but the final presentation will show correct positioning
+- **Keyboard Shortcut Not Working**: Some websites may capture keyboard shortcuts; try a different combination in the settings

 ### Support